-"Before doing DTR my mouth was telling my brain that things weren’t right, but I didn’t know what to do about it.
-Several months after having done DTR, I have nothing bad to say about it!
+"Before the computerized bite alignment, my mouth was telling my brain that things weren’t right, but I didn’t know what to do about it.
+Several months after having gone through the treatment, I have nothing bad to say about it!
 If things keep going the way they are, I’m going to be a very happy person!
 The things that I’ve done w/ this disability… imagine what I’m going to do without it!
 I’m going to take over!"
 His case study: https://youtu.be/AWv-1-_JhKQ

 – Taner-a patient Istanbul, Turkey

 DOCTORS - Get CNO Certified.

 As a CNO-trained health professional, you will be well-suited to identify, diagnose, and predictably address not only common restorative, orthodontic, and implant interventions, but many instances of confounding bite and TMD issues as well.
 The higher your level, the better suited you will be to consistently diagnose and treat many occlusal and TMD conditions, resulting not only in a more rewarding experience for you and your patients, but also an ethical, practical, and ubiquitously needed skill set which will set your practice apart from the rest!